Equestrian Sports at the Olympics

 Stockholm 1912 had three disciplines on its programme for the first time, which are still used now: Dressage, Jumping and Eventing.
 In the Amsterdam 1928 Games, team dressage was added to the programme, making up the six team and individual disciplines still in use.

 Only military officers were allowed to compete in the early Olympics, a rule only changed in time for the 1952 Helsinki Olympic Games.
 The military had a heavy influence over the sport’s early rules and format.
-Riders competed in their uniforms mostly.
+Competitors mainly wore their uniforms.